 Stress is probably the most modifiable risk factor for almost every chronic illness.
 Naturopathic doctors have just the right combination of tools to be able to help you manage chronic stress on both the mental/emotional and physical levels.

-Chronic stress depletes the body of many vitamins and minerals, and NDs can help you to replace them through diet, supplementation, or IV therapy.
+Chronic stress depletes the body of many vitamins and minerals, and NDs can help you to replace them through diet, supplementation and lifestyle changes.
 There are many herbs that help calm and replenish the adrenal glands so that the body is more able to respond to stress in your life.
 NDs also have counselling training to help you identify which thought patterns and lifestyle factors are contributing to your stress load.